TEXT IN KYOGYOSHINSHO

 In the term “True disciple of Buddha”, ‘true’ contrasts with false and provisional.
 ‘Disciple’ indicates a disciple of Shakyamuni and the other Buddhas.
 This expression refers to the practicer who has realized the diamond-like heart and mind.
 Through this Shinjin and practice, one will without fail transcend and realize great Nirvana: hence, that practicer is called ‘True disciple of Buddha’.

 Suffering sentient beings like us have been transmigrating endlessly through countless births unable to extricate ourselves from the unfathomable ocean of pain and suffering.
 We do not know why we are born here, in a perishing environment firmly attached to greed, hatred, ignorance, jealousy, and pride.
 Constantly struggling in vain to find happiness, we may live perhaps for 100 years and finally have to blindly leave this unsatisfactory existence in agony for another unknown realm of suffering.
-How sorrowful it is that our precious human birth would just end this way.
+How sorrowful it is that our extremely rare, precious human birth, would just end this way.

 The teachings of Shakyamuni Buddha on the Path of Sages were intended for the period when He was in this world and through the five hundred years of The Right Dharma Age (正 法 時 代); they are altogether inappropriate for the times and nature of beings in the thousand years of the Semblance Dharma Age (像 法 時 代) and during the ten thousand years of The Dharma Ending Age (末 法 時 代).
 Out of billions of sentient beings who seek to cultivate the Way by performing meditative and non-meditative practices during the Dharma-ending Age, not one will gain perfect realization.